elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Passerby.

-- {:.pr} Still, it bugs me to see a French general's bicorne on a macaque head.
+- {:.pr} Still, it bugs me to see a French general's bicorne on a macaque's head.

 - {:.sp} 1st Passerby.

-- {:.pr.i} You shouldn't worry about it too much, madame!
+- {:.pr.i} You shouldn't worry about it too much, lady!
 The English and the Spaniards forced us: the necessity, you understand.

 - {:.sp} 2nd Passerby.

 - {:.pr.i} Still though!
-The English and the Spaniards forced us, right, and we sent back Master Gilles.
+The English and the Spaniards brought to their senses, we sent back Master Gilles.
 Still, it annoys me to call that old ass "my General," and to have to stand at attention in front of him.

 - {:.spGroup} 2nd Group of Passersby.

 - {:.sp} 1st Passerby.

 - {:.pr.i} A Negro, Captain General of Saint-Domingue!
-It's ridiculous, humiliating, dangerous!
+It's all ridiculous, humiliating, dangerous!
 What is a Negro, my friends?
-- {:.pr.i} A barely trimmed monkey; a chimpanzee, an orangutan, a marmoset, a sapajou.
+- {:.pr.i} A mere rough-hewn monkey; a chimpanzee, an orangutan, a marmoset, a sapajou.
 What do I know?
 - {:.i2} All scholars will tell you the same.

 ---